Steel and Equipment Shipping from Vietnam

 - Vessel suitability review: We review vessel type, hold/deck space, cargo gear, crane requirement, stowage and port feasibility.

-- Freight and owner coordination: We coordinate with shipowners, operators or shipping partners for freight indication or fixture discussion.
+- Freight and vessel discussion: We work with shipowners, operators or shipping partners for freight indication or fixture discussion.

-- Operation review: We review loading/discharge method, crane requirement, lashing, dunnage, survey and cargo handling responsibility.
+- Operation review: We review loading or discharge method, crane requirement, lashing, dunnage, survey and cargo handling responsibility.

-- Port and vendor coordination: Where required, we coordinate with agents, crane vendors, lashing teams, surveyors or marine service providers.
+- Port and vendor follow-up: Where required, our local team follows agents, crane vendors, lashing teams, surveyors or marine service providers.

-- Operation follow-up: We support communication and practical coordination during loading or discharge where required.
+- Operation follow-up: We provide practical updates during loading or discharge where required.

 Why Work with SVC Marine for Steel and Equipment Shipping

-Steel and equipment cargoes require practical attention to vessel suitability, cargo gear, lifting, stowage, lashing, dunnage, cargo protection, survey and port coordination.
-SVC Marine can help clients review these issues before shipment and coordinate with relevant shipping and marine service parties in Vietnam.
+Steel and equipment cargoes require practical attention to vessel suitability, cargo gear, lifting, stowage, lashing, dunnage, cargo protection, survey and port follow-up.
+SVC Marine can help clients review these issues before shipment and mobilize our local team or selected marine service vendors in Vietnam where required.

 Our steel and equipment shipping support is suitable for clients who need: